VCL3D/VolumetricCapture/docs/software.md

 1. A message broker [**RabbitMQ**](https://www.rabbitmq.com/)
 2. A **Python** interpreter

-It is recommended for performance reasons that RabbitMQ is hosted on the same workstation where **VolCap** will run, although it is not strictly necessary.
+**IMPORTANT**: It is recommended for performance reasons that RabbitMQ is hosted on the same workstation where **VolCap** will run, although it is not strictly necessary.
+{: .label .label-yellow }

 # Requirements